128technology/docs/docs/config_bgp.md

     action set-path-based-as-path service-policy prefer-mpls-hub1
 ```

-4. Configure the BGP over SVR neighbor policies: Configure inbound and outbound policy on the spoke to select received BGP routes with the hub that has the most preferred adjacency.
+4. Configure the BGP over SVR neighbor policies: Inbound and Outbound policies are configured on the spoke to select a BGP route containing the hub with the most preferred adjacency.

 ```
 router spoke
     routing default-instance
         routing-protocol bgp
         neighbor <hub1>
-            neighbor-policy inbound-policy spoke-to-hubs
+            neighbor-policy inbound-policy spoke-to-hub
         exit
     exit